Darkstar36/ihateannoyingorangewebsite/README.md

 The ihateannoyingorange.com website is not mine, all credit goes to Steven for creating the site.

-Licence:IDRGDDW Licence (I Don't Really Give A Damn Do Whatever)
+Licence: IDRGDDW Licence (I Don't Really Give A Damn Do Whatever)